tiwariakshay/geotab-development-assessment/README.md

 As part of your application to Geotab Inc., we ask that you complete the following challenge.

 To submit the your challenge please follow the steps below:
--Fork this Github Project to your own repo.
+- Fork this Github Project to your own repo.
--Choose one of the two available languages(Java or CSharp).
+- Choose one of the two available languages(Java or CSharp).
--Create a Branch containing your changes and create a Pull Request.
+- Create a Branch containing your changes and create a Pull Request.

 Please submit your completed challenge via a github link to your Pull Request to your own repo.